WebP Frame Extractor

 Frequently Asked Questions

 Extracting frames is useful for animation analysis, editing individual frames, creating sprite sheets for games, or using specific frames for design projects.
-It also helps when you want to modify just parts of an animation or understand how it was created.
+It also helps when you want to modify parts of an animation.
+If you're working with GIFs instead, try our GIF Frame Extractor.

 No. Our tool preserves all timing information in a metadata.json file that's included with your download.
 This file contains the duration each frame should be displayed, making it possible to reconstruct the animation if needed.

-Choose PNG for highest quality with perfect transparency preservation (best for editing).
+Choose PNG for highest quality with perfect transparency preservation - best for editing.
 WebP offers a good balance between quality and file size.
-JPG provides the smallest file size but doesn't support transparency and may lose some image quality.
+JPG provides the smallest file size but doesn't support transparency and may lose some quality.

 There's no specific limit to the number of frames, but there is a 10MB file size limit for the original WebP to ensure server performance.
 Most WebPs with hundreds of frames will work fine as long as they're under this size limit.